 - Download the latest OpenSSH for Windows binaries (package

 - As the Administrator, install SSHD and ssh-agent services:

 powershell.exe -ExecutionPolicy Bypass -File install-sshd.ps1

-- Generate server keys by running the following commands from the
+- As the Administrator, generate server keys by running the following commands from the

 - Open a port for the SSH server in Windows Firewall: